An Everyday Disaster novel, Book One

 The place was perfect.
 The walls were unpainted brick with giant, industrial windows along every exterior wall.
 Each was five feet wide and twenty feet tall, crisscrossed by mullions.
 I’d put up a few walls for three bathrooms and three bedrooms, but the rest of my loft was open.
 More of my weird and strange collection clung to every stray surface, horizontal and vertical.
-I had a giant nearly square cushy white suede couch in the middle with a giant ottoman inside that pretty much made the whole thing a walled bed.
+I had a giant nearly square cushy white suede couch in the middle of the loft space with a giant ottoman inside that pretty much made the whole thing a walled bed.
 The girls and I had spent many a Saturday night drinking, watching movies, and dishing dirt there.

 I waltzed through my house to the kitchen, on the other side of my living room.
 It was a large, gourmet space since I liked to cook.
 I dug out glasses, shoved more champagne into the wine fridge—I kept one chilling all the time, just in case a reason to celebrate popped up—and grabbed some of my triple chocolate cookie dough out of the freezer and set the balls onto a cookie sheet before tossing it into the oven.